17 September 2020

 This Checklist is an update to the Checklists previously issued by Bird & Bird in 2018 and 2019.

-It is now clear that in line with the Conservative manifesto for the 2019 election the UK will leave the EU single-market at the end of the transition period, including the free movement of people.
-However, the Government has committed to protect the rights of EU nationals and their family members who wish to stay in the UK after Brexit.
+The UK will leave the EU single market at the end of the transition period, including the free movement of people.
+However, the Government has committed to protect the rights of EU nationals and their family members who wish to stay in the UK.
 The EU Settlement Scheme ("Scheme") requires EU nationals to register in order to preserve their rights under UK law (including rights to work, pensions, healthcare and other benefits).
 The Scheme went live on 29 March 2019 and is mandatory for all EU nationals who wish to continue living in the UK after 31 December 2020.
 Home Office guidance on the Scheme is available here.

-Organisations should assess how the Scheme will affect their workforce, and consider the development of a communication plan to inform and support employees with registration.
-We encourage businesses to take proactive steps at this stage to ensure all employees retain the right to work in the UK and avoid business interruption.
-In particular, EU citizens lawfully resident in the UK at the end of the transition period will continue to receive access to NHS-funded healthcare in England but will need to be able to provide evidence that they are lawfully resident in the UK and that they were residing in the UK at the end of the transition period and provided they register their new status by 30 Jun 2021.
+Organisations with EU nationals working in the UK should implement a communication plan to inform and support employees with Scheme registration.
+We encourage businesses to take proactive steps at this stage to ensure their EU national employees retain the right to work in the UK and avoid business interruption.
+In particular, EU citizens lawfully resident in the UK at the end of the transition period will continue to receive access to NHS-funded healthcare in England but they will need to be able to provide evidence that they are lawfully resident in the UK and that they were residing in the UK at the end of the transition period and provided they register their new status by 30 June 2021.

 For more information click here.